 Nothing puts the focus on your moneymaker better than face-framing highlights.
-Combined with a side part and loose waves, the mahogany hue here is ultra-flattering and warm.
+Combined with a side part and loose waves, the mahogany hue here feels ultra-warm.

 Take your sisterlocs to the next level with a mahogany hue paired with natural roots.
-(Find our comprehensive sisterlocs cheat sheet here.)
+For more tips, find our comprehensive sisterlocs cheat sheet.